When to take your Christmas tree down - the tradition explained

 Once Christmas day has passed, many wonder when to take your Christmas tree down.
 Keep reading to find out...

 Putting up the Christmas tree is one of many Christmas traditions that the whole family can enjoy, right from the moment you head to the Christmas tree farm to the day it comes down.
-But just like many often ask why do we have Christmas trees, there are also questions around when to take your Christmas tree down.
+But just like many often ask why do we have Christmas trees, there are also questions about when to take your Christmas tree down.

 When to take the Christmas tree down can be a tricky call to make.
 Once Christmas Day is over the debate about when to remove all the festive decorations begins, with many worried that it might be bad luck to leave them up for too long.
 But did you know that tradition states the exact date you should take your Christmas tree down?